Sex Crime, Offenders, and Society

-Based on feedback from reviewers and readers, the new edition retains the same structure as the first, examining three critical dimensions: the natue and extent of sex offending and explainations, societal responses, and sex crime policy and reform.
+Based on feedback from reviewers and readers, the new edition retains the same structure as the first, examining three critical dimensions: the nature and extent of sex offending and explanations, societal responses, and sex crime policy and reform.
 It now includes updated statistics and references to influential scholarship throughout, a new chapter exploring sex crime in post-secondary institutions, and a concluding chapter that focuses on innovative policy and reform into the future.

 Praise for the first edition:

 "America has enacted unprecedented "get tough" punishments, including lengthy prison sentences and civil commitment, aimed at reducing sex crime.
 Why?
 Has sex crime increased dramatically?
 Does locking up sex offenders work?
 What sanctions and interventions most effectively reduce sex offending?
 If we are to protect citizens in a just and cost-efficient manner, we need answers that reflect the best insights that theory and research have to offer to such questions.
 Christina Mancini provides these answers and more.
 She describes sex crime trends and their causes, the dramatic changes in sex crime policy at the turn of the twenty-first century and how they accord with historical practice and public opinion, and the theory, implementation, and effectiveness of laws that define the contemporary sex crime policy landscape.
-The book is a must-read — it will fascinate scholars, enlighten students, policymakers, and the public, and identifies what must be done to create a safer and more just society.” — Daniel P. Mears, Mark C. Stafford Professor of Criminology, Florida State University
+The book is a must-read — it will fascinate scholars, enlighten students, policymakers, and the public, and identifies what must be done to create a safer and more just society."

 "A wonderful addition to the sex crime literature ...
 [T]his book would benefit a variety of undergraduate courses ...
 The text is written in such a way that will promote understanding even for casual readers, as the text is well organized and tables are used throughout the book to provide succinct summary and comparison of major theories, research, and states.
 Mancini's level of detail and writing quality would also make this book ideal for informing nonacademic audiences involved with this population, such as social workers, lawyers, or policy makers, about the realities of sex offending." — Criminal Justice Review

-"...carefully researched and exquisitely presented, while also addressing a wide array of issues that fall under the topical umbrella of sexual offending...appropriately complements previous sex offending literature by offering readers a scrupulous overview of all issues inherent to a healthy review of sexual offending without being offensively verbose or difficult for those outside the social sciences to follow.” — Criminal Law and Criminal Justice Books
+"...carefully researched and exquisitely presented, while also addressing a wide array of issues that fall under the topical umbrella of sexual offending...appropriately complements previous sex offending literature by offering readers a scrupulous overview of all issues inherent to a healthy review of sexual offending without being offensively verbose or difficult for those outside the social sciences to follow."

 Comp Copy If you are a professor teaching in this field you may request a complimentary copy.